-MPS shall provide a planned, sequential health education curriculum to provide opportunities for students to acquire health literacy and life skills

-- At the Middle level (6-8), a life skills approach is taken to teaching students essentials of health education.
+- MPS shall provide a planned, sequential health education curriculum to provide opportunities for students to acquire health literacy and life skills. - At the Middle level (6-8), a life skills approach is taken to teaching students essentials of health education.
 Classes are taught by MA DESE licensed health educators.
 Units are taught using evidence-based curriculum. - At the High School (9-12), students are required to take 4 years of health education to graduate.
 Classes are taught by MA DESE licensed health educators.
 Units are taught using evidence-based curriculum and encourage student engagement and reinforce self-awareness, responsibility in decision-making, problem solving, and peer resistance skills.
+Topics include substance abuse such as vaping education, and regular sex education.
+Any type of drug use is not permitted in the Milton Public School system. - Offer opportunities to help with cessation counseling for substance abuse such as vaping. - Staff Wellness- MPS shall strive to promote activities that help maintain and improve the physical and emotional health of staff.
+Information and activities shall focus on nutrition, exercise, overall health promotion, indoor air quality, and stress management.